HolmesProcessing/gsoc_relationship/README.md

 This component will utilize ML algorithms to train models based on a labeled dataset and then assign every new unknown incoming artefact (depending on the type of artefact) to one of the trained malicious clusters/classes.

 #### Final Relationships Generator
+###### Query Example
+To get the final relationship score, we first query in the primary relationship table.
+I will show query examples.

+1.1 malware->malware:

+	1).
+Do Q1 ( give me all relationships for malware_A ) in primary_relationships_table and we can get malware_A_features.
+	2).
+Do Q2 ( give me all malware objects that subscribe to the each element in the malware_A_features ) in mv_primary_relationships_table and we can get related_malwares.
+	3).
+Do Q1 ( give me all relationships for each element in the related_malwares) in primary_relationships_table and then give the score between element in the related_malwares and malware_A.
+To give the exact final relationship score, we must consider the same and different parts of two malwares.
+	4).
+Finally we save the result malware_final_score in database.

+1.2 malware->domain:

+	1).
+Do Q1 ( give me all domain_relationships for malware_A ) in primary_relationships_table and we can get a list of malware_A_direct_domains.
+	2).
+Do Q2 ( give me all domain_relationships for each element in related_malwares) and then we can give scores between malware_A and each different_domain (related_malwares have and malware_A dont have) by an algorithms considering the final relationship score between malwares and the number of the domain.
+So, we can get a list of malware_A_malware_indirect_domains.
+	3).
+Do Q1 ( give me all IP_relationships for malware_A ) and then still do Q1 ( give me all domain_relationships for IP ).
+So we can get a list of malware_A_IP_indirect_domains.

+1.3 malware->IP:

+This query is similar to 1.2 (malware->domain)

+1.4 malware->malware PRO:

+This query is similar to 1.1 (malware->malware).
+The only difference is the algorithm.

+The query and storage about domain and IP are similar to that of malware.